Enabling Advanced Data Analytics for Manufacturing

-Making it easy to get, standardize, and use your manufacturing data
+Making it easy to obtain, standardize, and use your manufacturing data for new and legacy machines

-The ArchFX Broker enables analytics, automating reporting on key performance indicators like throughput, machine utilization, LU (line utilization), and OEE (overall equipment effectiveness).
-It also enables manufacturers to build advanced analytics and machine learning and artificial intelligence applications to optimize their operations.
+Here’s how it works: The ArchFX Broker enables data to be captured in one centralized location.
+Once captured, you can easily automate reporting on key performance indicators like throughput, machine utilization, LU (line utilization), and OEE (overall equipment effectiveness).
+It also enables manufacturers to build advanced analytics, machine learning, and artificial intelligence applications to optimize their operations.

 Arch database connectors and sensors make it easy to quickly instrument commonly used SMT machines—including legacy machines—to gather data on machine cycles, quality testing results, environmental data, and more.